mozarzaa/final_project_2020Sp/README.md

 Function: spawn_choropleth_from_dataframe()
 	*Built to be reusable functions that work with most dataframes created by the processes above.
 -	presentation_caller.ipynb
-o	Creation and maintaining of the file helped with envisioning how we wanted our project to go next.
+	*Creation and maintaining of the file helped with envisioning how we wanted our project to go next.
 What we want to show people, and how we're going to achieve that.
-This part in a way guided our designs in central_analysis.py o	Since I was not yet fluent with doctests at the moment, I also utilized this notebook file to test functions written in central_analysis.py.
+This part in a way guided our designs in central_analysis.py
+	*Since I was not yet fluent with doctests at the moment, I also utilized this notebook file to test functions written in central_analysis.py.
 Additionally, several visualization ideas were inspired by the usage of this file.
 -	Travis CI components
-o	environment.yml
-o	.travis.yml
+	*environment.yml
+	*.travis.yml

 ## Datasets of interest